security-force-monitor/research-handbook/source/units_positionings.rst

 Positioning
 ###########

 The ``positioning`` claim describes the geographic footprint of a specific unit.
-This includes the site or base of a unit, as well as the areas of operation of a unit.
+This includes the site or base of a unit, as well as the ``areas of operation of a unit.

 Positioning: Summary of claim attributes
 *********************************************

-The table below summarises the following dimensions of ``positioning`` claims:
+The table below summarizes the following dimensions of ``positioning`` claims:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a claim